Artemonim/AgentEnforcer/README.md

 5. Save the `mcp.json` file.
 6.  **Restart Cursor** to ensure it picks up the new configuration or switch the `agent_enforcer` switch in **MCP Tools** back and forth.

-After configuration, the `run_check` tool will be available to the AI Agent in Cursor.
+After configuration, the `checker` tool will be available to the AI Agent in Cursor.

 ### Troubleshooting